 And David the king said to all the congregation, "Solomon my son, whom alone God has chosen, is young and tender . . .
 Now I have prepared with all my might for the house of my God the gold for things of gold, and the silver for things of silver, and the bronze for things of bronze, the iron for things of iron, and wood for things of wood, onyx stones . . . in abundance (1Chronicles 29:1 - 2, HBFV)

-Anciently, according to the Catholic Encyclopedia, the onyx stone was mined in Egypt, Arabia and India.
+Anciently, according to the Catholic Encyclopedia, this precious stone was mined in Egypt, Arabia and India.
 It has a long history of being used in jewelry and in pottery items such as bowls.

 (First Century A.D.)